Daniel Messerschmidt, PhD

 Professor of Management Business Administration

 Dr. Maria Nathan received her PhD in Business Administration from the University of Southern California in 1992.
-Previous to joining Lynchburg College, she has taught at the University of Wisconsin-Madison and University of California-Los Angeles.
+Previous to joining University of Lynchburg, she has taught at the University of Wisconsin-Madison and University of California-Los Angeles.
 Currently, Dr. Nathan also teaches graduate classes in international business, management, global policy and strategy, and strategic human resource management in Europe and Asia.
 Dr. Nathan has received awards in recent years for her research, and has published in the Academyof Management Review and the Academyof Management Executive, among others.
 She is on five editorial review boards.
 Dr. Nathan is currently the coordinator for the School’s Business Administration program.

 Stefan Nicovich, PhD